CuckooEXE/cuckooexe.github.io/_posts/2022-10-08-UltimateUpdate.md

 script_elem_.parentNode.insertBefore(script_elem, script_elem_);
 ```

 I tried visiting the site, and nothing appeard.
-Their webserver must be doing some sort of filtering based on referrer, or something.
-I can get it to trigger and add the `<script>` element, but the webserver isn't returning anything new for me.
-Maybe it's based on IP, and it refuses to return content on IPs that has visited it...
-I'll download a VPN to see if I get a "new IP" and try from there.
+I am able to consistently trigger the `<script>` element, but the webserver isn't returning anything new for me.
+Their webserver must be doing some sort of filtering based on referrer, or potentially using the Base64-encoded parameter as a nonce.
+To rule out any IP-based filtering, I downloaded a VPN to see if I get a "new IP" and try from there.
 Unfortunately, I got the `<script>` tag added again, but still no response.

 I ran their site through [VirusTotal](https://www.virustotal.com/gui/url/4023d8e5092e1f3ecb943e1d8d8e6a7c907bfb51243d43d874a6f48decd35aeb/details), which returned with two hits (Avira and Kaspersky both claiming the site hosts Malware); all other scanners labelled this clean.
 Unsurprising, this domain was registered with privacy settings through FastDomain.
 It was registered on 02/01/2022, last updated on 06/14/2022.